 “I think of Mark as the great herbal diplomat,” said Rosemary Gladstar, herbalist, prolific author, educator and founder of the non-profit conservation organization United Plant Savers.
 Ms. Gladstar, whom Mr. Blumenthal nicknamed the “Godmother of American Herbalism,” praised his efforts over the past 25 years as being “beautifully, seriously and joyfully effective.”

-As ABC celebrates its 25th anniversary in November 2013, the organization’s flagship publication—the quarterly, peer-reviewed journal HerbalGram—commemorates 30 years of herbal education with its 100th issue.
+As ABC celebrated its 25th anniversary in November 2013, the organization’s flagship publication—the quarterly, peer-reviewed journal HerbalGram—commemorated 30 years of herbal education with its 100th issue.
 Part scientific journal, part consumer magazine, HerbalGram has furthered ABC’s unique non-profit educational mission by disseminating extensively researched, literature-supported, and expertly peer-reviewed information on botanical medicine.